abhishodhnk/DICTIONARY/README.md

 ├── 📄 README.md        # Documentation
 ```

-## 🎨 UI & Design
-The UI follows a modern **orange-gradient** theme with a search box at the center.
-Waves animation enhances the visual appeal at the bottom.

 ## 🔧 How to Use
 1. Open the **index.html** file in a browser.
 2. Type a word in the search bar.